Default assigned_to when receiving emails

 assigned_to to that list.

-#2 Updated by Jean-Philippe Lang over 1 year ago
+#2 Updated by Jean-Philippe Lang about 6 years ago

 - Subject changed from Cannot set a group as the default assigned_to when receiving emails via a rake task to Default assigned_to when receiving emails